cliveapple/ip-locator/README.md

 """
 The GeoLiteCity.dat file is from MaxMind and was downloaded before the the new privacy rules

-How to use enter ip in ip v4 format click submit thats it done
+How to use enter ip in IPv4 format click submit thats it done